quii/go-graceful-shutdown/README.md

 ## Example usage and testing

-See [cmd/withgracefulshutdown/main.go](https://github.com/quii/go-graceful-shutdown/blob/main/cmd/withgracefulshutdown/main.go) for an example
+See [acceptancetests/withgracefulshutdown/main.go](https://github.com/quii/go-graceful-shutdown/blob/main/acceptancetests/withgracefulshutdown/main.go) for an example

-There are two binaries in this project with accompanying acceptance tests to verify the functionality.
+There are two binaries in this project with accompanying acceptance tests to verify the functionality that live inside `/acceptancetests`.

 Both tests build the binaries, run them, fire a `HTTP GET` and then send an interrupt signal to tell the server to stop.